affromero/IBIO4490/09-HOG/readme.md

 - How can you evaluate a general detection problem?
 - Overall description of your strategy including any modifications/enhancements you applied to it.
 - Show and discuss the results of your algorithm.
+- Read the [Viola-Jones paper](http://www.vision.caltech.edu/html-files/EE148-2005-Spring/pprs/viola04ijcv.pdf).
+What can you say about the differences/similarities?
 - Show how your detector performs on additional images in the `data/extra_test_scenes` directory.
 - Include the precision-recall curve and AP of your final classifier and any interesting variants of your algorithm.
 - What seems to be the limitations of the strategy you developed?